 All these activities may lead to helping someone to apply for services available through Kenosha County Division of Aging, Disability and Behavioral Health Services.
 These county funded services include:

 - Seeing a psychiatrist and receiving psychiatric medications (Psychiatric Medications and Management Program)

 - Going to counseling

 - Mental health recovery oriented services (Comprehensive Community Services)

 - Mental health education and management services (Community Support Program)

 - Addictions specialist services

-All help from the Mental Health and Substance Abuse Resource Center is provided free of charge.
+All help from the Behavioral Health Resource Center is provided free of charge.
 For more information call 262-764-8555 and ask for the Resource Center.